 I compare the roll of therapist with the shaman or priest, as being a calling rather than career.
 I approach the therapeutic alliance we will forge as a bridge of healing, be it the heart or the soul.
 My philosophical orientation as a therapist is built on combining the schools of Humanistic Psychology and Eco-psychology, with the foundations of Systems Theory (and the new sciences) as applies to psychology and human relationships.
 We are complex beings living in culturally diverse multilateral social organizations; to ignore the impact of these many forces on our lives is simply unwise.
 Our sessions will be a place of learning, an exchange of knowing and questioning.

 What are my values?
 Do I make a difference?
 Questions and reflection on the essential characteristics of being lie at the heart of healthy human behavior.
 Drawing on someone familiar with your concerns, interested in your values and engaged in your success is not weakness; it is a healthy human need.

 More Info About My Practice

-I can provide you with a monthly statement that includes the necessary information to file insurance reimbursement as an out of network provider, however I am not a member of any insurance panels, I am happy to discuss my reasons for this decision with you.
+I can provide you with a monthly statement that includes the necessary information to file insurance reimbursement as an out of network provider, however I am now paneled with a number of insurance providers., I am happy to discuss my reasons for this decision with you.

-As part of my commitment to social justice and making mental health care available to those who may, due to income, be unable to afford it, a portion of my scheduled sessions will be made available at a sliding scale based on individual need and circumstance.
+As part of my commitment to social justice and making mental health care available to those who may, due to income, be unable to afford it, a portion of my scheduled sessions will be made available at subsidized rates based on individual need and circumstance.